Article I. Name

 Section 3.
 The President-Elect shall serve in the absence of the President and shall assume the following primary responsibilities:

-3.1 working with the Executive Secretary and Board to plan the fall and spring conferences,
+3.1 working with the Executive Director and Board to plan the fall and spring conferences,

 3.2 serving in the absence of the President.

 3.3 attending at least one-half of the Consultation Council meetings